-When’s the last time you saw a sixth grader nearly as tall as his dad and former-model mom?
+When’s the last time you saw a seventh grader nearly as tall as his dad and former-model mom?
 While Barron’s official height isn’t publicly available, photos show he is only a few inches shorter than 6’2” President Trump and near the height of 5’11” Melania (without her ever-present heels, anyway).

 He and his mother took their time moving to the White House.